-- Durable and long-lasting, can remain stable for how many decades when installed properly.
+- Durable and long-lasting, can remain stable for decades when installed properly.

-- Has a wide array of styles and colors to choose from.
+- Wide array of styles and colors to choose from.

 Source: Home Depot

 Today’s innovation has lead to the creation of practical and useful materials out of old ones.
-Rubber pavers are usually made of recycled materials.
-It is eco-friendly yet it is also durable and tear-resistant, plus it’s affordable.
+Rubber pavers are usually made of recycled materials which are eco-friendly, yet also durable and tear-resistant.

-For easier installation, avoid getting pavers wet ot else it will expand.
+For easier installation, avoid getting pavers wet or they will expand.
 Thermal expansion might also be possible when too much solar heat is absorbed before installation.

-- Primarily made of recycled materials such as tires, these pavers are environmental-friendly.
+- Primarily made of recycled materials the pavers are environmental-friendly.

 - Less susceptible to chipping and cracking.

-- They do come in different colors but the finish is not that attractive as compared to stone or porcelain pavers.
+- Finish not that attractive compared to stone or porcelain.

-- Since it’s new to the market, the actual lifespan of rubber pavers has not yet been fully identified unlike others cobblestone pavers which could last for decades and even centuries.
+- Since they’re new to the market, actual lifespan of rubber pavers has not yet been determined.

 Source: Home Depot